prussell21/sparkify-user-churn/docs/index.md

 ```
 <img src="https://github.com/prussell21/sparkify-user-churn/blob/master/docs/images/total-records.png?raw=true">

-In it's raw form this dataset contains the records for each page(interaction) for each user.
+In it's raw form this dataset contains the records for each page(interaction) of each user.

 #### Cleaning and Preprocessing

 This dataset is relatively clean, with little to no missing values and errors that can be easily spotted.
 However, there were some missing user ID's in the orignal records.
 The first step was to remove these rows.

-Additionally, houra and day timestamp columns were created to help with data exploration and potential features.
-Most importantly of all, Churn is defined as a user confirming their cancellation.
+Additionally, hour and day timestamp columns were created to help with data exploration and potential features.
+Most importantly of all, Churn is defined as a user confirming their cancellation and added as the future label column for machine learning.

 ```
 data = data.dropna(how='any', subset= ['userId', 'sessionId'])